meet MARY GOULD

 Mary Gould is not one to worry about thinking outside the box because, for her, the box never existed in the first place.

-Born in Colusa, California and raised in Brazil, Mary fell in love with Charleston, SC because it reminded her of home with its colorful colonial houses lining cobblestone streets – the bustle of the city was a rhythm she knew by heart from her childhood.
+Born in California and raised in Brazil, Mary fell in love with Charleston, SC because it reminded her of her home in South American with its colorful colonial houses lining cobblestone streets - the bustle of the city was a rhythm she knew by heart from her childhood.

-Although she made her love affair with The Holy City permanent nearly two decades ago, her esteemed career in the arts did not start here.
+Although she made her love affair with The Holy City permanent more than two decades ago, her esteemed career in the arts did not start here.

-Mary remembers the moment she knew she was destined to dedicate her life to theater.
-At 22 she took a break from her stiletto sprint with New York Life Insurance, and posted up in a plush corner office for her lunch break.
-She flipped on the radio – WQXR Classical – but before she could unwrap her sandwich, an ethereal voice filled the room and made its way through every fiber of her being.
+Mary remembers the moment she knew she was destined to dedicate her life to singing and the arts.
+At 22 she took a break from her stiletto sprint in corporate America, and posted up in a plush corner office for her lunch break.
+She flipped on the radio - WQXR Classical - but before she could unwrap her sandwich, an ethereal voice filled the room and made its way through every fiber of her being.
 (New Zealand Soprano: Kiri Te Kanawa singing Strauss' Four Last Songs!)

 Then and there, Mary decided she would find out how to sing with such power and presence...even if it took a lifetime to learn and master.

 She leapt into the industry with enthusiasm by joining and performing for the Hinsdale Opera Theatre.
 Soon after, she collaborated with the organization launch the Arts Education Program to bring operatic performances to children in the Greater Chicago School System.

 You could say Mary got her big break as finalist for the New York Metropolitan Opera's National Council Auditions, which spurred her to move to the Big Apple itself to continue growing her reputation as a producer and opera performer.

 During her 13 years in New York, Mary landed lead roles in more than 30 performances and international tours to include appearances at Scotland's Edinburgh Festival as La Carlotta in The Phantom of the Opera.